readyready15728/misc/stardew-valley-notes.md

   the possible eyesore of seeing it working endlessly when the Slime Hutch reaches maximum population.
 * The Tab key cycles through inventory rows.
+* Fairy Roses have a crappy profit margin but can increase the price of honey produced by bees to a very high degree.